Donna Nelson: Awards and honors

 Nelson has written over 200 research-related publications, and has given hundreds of invited presentations to national meetings of professional societies and organizations, universities, and radio and TV programs, such as NPR, New York Times, Wall Street Journal, The NewsHour with Jim Lehrer and Marketplace Morning Report.
 The Journal of Organic Chemistry cover of February 4, 2005, and the ACS's Division of Organic Chemistry Calendar cover of September, 2006, each featured her research.
 The Chemical Heritage Foundation (2009), Society for the Advancement of Chicanos and Native Americans in Science (2004), and JustGarciaHill (2003) each collected her history to add to their collections of prominent scientist biographies.
-Nelson was made a member of the Daughters of the American Revolution in 2020.
+Nelson was made a member of the Daughters of the American Revolution in 2020, as a descendant of Thomas "Scotch Tom" Nelson and of Thomas Nelson Jr., a signer of the Declaration of Independence.

-Scientific Research
+Scientific research

-Single-Walled Carbon Nanotube (SWCNT) Reactions
+Addressing Fentanyl Poisonings

+Dr. Nelson collected, compiled, and disseminated CDC statistics showing that fentanyl deaths increased from 3,000 in 2013 to 75,000 in 2023.
+The dramatic increase in those 10 years convinced people that fentanyl is a serious problem in the US.
+She disaggregated annual death rates by race, gender and age, in order to determine which communities are being impacted most greatly.
+The highest death rates due to fentanyl are for Black males and Native American males, and these are still increasing, while other races are declining slightly.
+Fentanyl has become the major cause of death for Americans aged 18 through 45.
+For fiscal year 2023, US Border Patrol fentanyl seizures increased to 27024 lbs, which is 18 times the amount needed to kill every person in the US.
+She was alone in studying and reporting the statistics in these graphs.
+She also built a community doing bench chemistry on fentanyl, by organizing symposia on fentanyl at the 2023 Fall and 2025 Spring ACS Meetings and 2023 SWRM ACS Meeting.
+In her University of Oklahoma classes where she told students to carry Naloxone, her students thanked her, saying that they had lost friends or family members to fentanyl and that she was the only person at OU warning them about fentanyl.

+Single-walled carbon nanotube (SWCNT) reactions

-In 2005, Nelson began applying to Single-Walled Carbon Nanotube (SWCNT) reactions the knowledge gained from her earlier research on the effects of substituents upon reactions of alkenes.
+In 2005, Nelson began applying to single-walled carbon nanotube (SWCNT) reactions the knowledge gained from her earlier research on the effects of substituents upon reactions of alkenes.
 She applied nuclear magnetic resonance spectroscopy (NMR) to examine the effects of substituents upon SWCNT reaction and association with a variety of classes of organic molecules, such as alcohols, amines, ketones, aldehydes and nitro compounds.
 By doing this, she pioneered the application of NMR to functionalized and pristine SWCNT characterization and analysis.